DewanHamim-Hub/AI-Notes-Summarizer/README.md

-# AI-Notes-Summarizer
+# AI Notes Summarizer
-A full-stack AI-powered note summarizer built with React, Node.js, Express.js, and PostgreSQL, where users can write notes, generate AI summaries, and search through saved notes.
+A full-stack web application where users can write notes and instantly generate AI-powered summaries.
+Built as my first project using Node.js, Express.js, and React.

+## Technologies Used
+- **Frontend:** React
+- **Backend:** Node.js, Express.js
+- **Database:** PostgreSQL
+- **AI:** AI Summarization API using HuggingFace

+## Planned Features
+- Create and view notes
+- Generate AI-powered summaries with a single click
+- Save both the original note and its summary to the database
+- Search through saved notes